 - 1. Locate your door position(s) exactly and mark the center on your platform's drip edge. - 2.
 Measure the door threshold length (43 7/8" for standard door and 55 5/8" for French door) and notch out 1" of drip edge material to this dimension using your mark as center.
 You are simply cutting the 1" portion of the plywood drip edge that extends above the interior floor level back down to floor level so the door threshold can overhang the circular platform.
 When marking the platform's drip edge for the door cut-out be sure to measure the width of the door threshold straight across rather than around the curved surface of the platform.
-(See Diagram I) - Note: If you are setting up a yurt with doors at 6:00 & 12:00, be sure the doors are exactly opposite by running a string through the center point of the circle to the outside perimeter on each side.
+(See Diagram I)

+Note: If you are setting up a yurt with doors at 6:00 & 12:00, be sure the doors are exactly opposite by running a string through the center point of the circle to the outside perimeter on each side.
 This is the center line of the doors.
+To locate the center of doors located at 3:00 or 9:00 you can measure around the circumference from 6:00 to 12:00.
+The midpoint of this measurement is the center of your door.
 Do not move your doors from these positions.